martha-wilfahrt/martha-wilfahrt.github.io/_pages/teaching.md

    *  African Politics
    *  The Politics of International Aid
    *  Political Economy of the Global South
+   *  African Politics through Literature and Film

 ## Courses Taught at Previous Institutions ##
-   *  African Politics through Literature and Film (Northwestern)
    *  The Politics of Social Welfare (Northwestern)
    *  Comparative Inequality and Development (Cornell Prison Education Program)